 Non-Nano Zinc Oxide

 Our coral reefs around the world are dying.
 This is partly due to climate change, but it's due to human intervention in some parts of the world, including sunscreen toxicity.
 That's why it's vital to buy reef-safe sunscreen that uses zinc oxide or titanium dioxide.
 Avoid reef-damaging oxybenzone, avobenzone, homosalate, octocrylene, and octinoxate.

 We absolutely love Earthwise’s Farizad’s Veil Sun Reflector.
 It's a powder formulated with only six ingredients—all sustainably sourced and wildcrafted or certified organic—including, you guessed it, non-nano zinc oxide.
 Mix a small amount into your favorite moisturizer to boost sun protection.

 Now that we've covered some of the good trends, let's talk about some of the bad ones.
 You may have heard of them, you may have even tried them.
-But just know that these trends are generally in the “bad” list because they either serve no real skin benefit, and in some cases cause damage to the skin and the environment.
+But just know that these trends are generally on the “bad” list because they either serve no real skin benefit or in some cases cause damage to the skin and the environment.

 This is where you coat your face in a petroleum-based agent overnight to “seal-in” moisture.
 This is not necessarily dangerous for your skin, and some dermatologists have even approved this trend.
 But the issue we find with this trend is that petroleum is a non-renewable resource, meaning it is unsustainable.
 Petroleum also contains purified crude oil.
-Crude oil in it’s organic form is actually a known carcinogen.
-While petroleum is deemed as being “safe” by the FDA, the face that this is an unsustainable treatment is enough for us to put this trend in the “bad” bucket.
+Crude oil in its organic form is actually a known carcinogen.
+While petroleum is deemed as being “safe” by the FDA, the fact that this is an unsustainable treatment is enough for us to put this trend in the “bad” bucket.

 Icing your face